-The Mutianyu Great Wall between watch towers four and twenty three is one of the best preserved sections and of the great wall and least crowded areas.
+The Mutianyu Great Wall is located between watch towers 4 and 23.
+It is one of the best preserved sections of the great wall and the least crowded.

 Badaling Vs. Mutianyu

 Badaling, located just outside of Beijing, is the most popular and most crowded section of the Great Wall.
-Unlike the Badaling Great Wall, Mutianyu has steep, difficult stairs to climb, there are no handrails, and it is not easily accessible by public transportation.
-Another factor deterring visitors from Mutianyu is the sixty minute drive to from Beijing lacking tourist markets and souvenir shops.
+Unlike the Badaling Great Wall, Mutianyu has steep, difficult stairs to climb with no handrails, and it is not easily accessible by public transportation.
+Another factor deterring visitors from Mutianyu is the 60 minute drive to from Beijing lacking tourist markets and souvenir shops.

-At the bottom of a large hill is the small village of Mutianyu.
+Visitors first encounter the small village of Mutianyu at the bottom of a hill.
 Restaurants, shops, and stands sell local food, drinks, hats, t-shirts, statues, and other souvenirs.
-Passing through the village, we reach the ticket adjustment.
+Passing through the village, the ticket adjustment is reached.

 There are several routes to access the Great Wall.
-After passing through the South Ticket Check, there are footpaths accessing watch towers six, eight, and ten or a cable car to tower fourteen.
+After passing through the South Ticket Check, there are footpaths accessing watch towers 6, 8, and 10 or a cable car can be taken to tower 14.

-We pause a moment to enjoy the scenery.
-Below us there is a blanket of trees stretching as far as the eye can see until it’s swallowed by the smog.
-Over ninety percent of Mutianyu is covered in vegetation.
+Below the stairs is an endless blanket of trees swallowed by the smog.
+Over 90% of Mutianyu is covered in vegetation.

 The Great Wall

-At last the Great Wall of China comes into view as we emerge onto a narrow, dirt path along the outside of the wall.
-Following the path, we reach a set stairs accessing watch tower eight.
+Emerging onto a narrow, dirt path, the Great Wall of China comes into view.
+The relatively flat path continues along the outside of the wall to a set of stairs accessing watch tower 8.
 At the top of the stairs, we step onto the Great Wall of China.
-We are the only visitors this early in the day except for a worker quietly sweeping the stones with a broom made of sticks.
-The wall snakes along the mountain tops until it disappears into the gray haze.
+We are the only visitors this morning except for a worker quietly sweeping the stones.

-We walk towards watch tower nine.
-Our visions of a gently rolling stone wall are quickly proved incorrect as we climb the unevenly sized and spaced stairs.
-At some places the stairs are so far apart I can barely reach the next step.
-Other areas, my size six shoe is wider than the stairs built extremely close together.
+We begin the walk towards watch tower 9.
+The vision of a gently rolling stone wall is quickly proved incorrect as we climb the unevenly sized and spaced stairs.
+In some areas the stairs are so far apart I can barely reach the next step and others, my size 6 shoe is wider than the closely built stairs.

 Mutianyu has more watch towers than other areas of the Great Wall.
-There is only about three hundred and thirty feet between every tower.
-Also, this area has notches along each side of the wall which permitted the launching of arrows from both sides.
-We enter a room decorated with white canvases covered in signatures and add ours to the Great Wall.
+There is only about 350 feet between every tower.
+This area also has notches along each side of the wall permitting the launching of arrows from both sides.

-Reaching watch tower fourteen, we climb down a narrow staircase to a busy platform with vendors selling drinks and passengers arriving on the cable cars.
-From here, we can see the steep, forty-five degree staircase to tower twenty-three.
+At watch tower 14, we climb down a narrow staircase to a busy platform with vendors selling drinks and passengers arriving on the cable cars.
+From here, we can see the steep, 45 degree staircase to tower 23.

-Looking at the time, we decide against a hike to tower twenty-three and begin a leisurely descend towards tower six, Zhengguang Terrace, where we will toboggan down from the wall.
+Short on time, we decide against a hike to tower 23 and chose a leisurely descend towards tower 6, Zhengguang Terrace.
+Here visitors have the option to toboggan down from the wall.

-We follow the perpendicular path to tower eleven.
-This tower provides a view of the outside of the wall and has more corridors than the others we have entered.
+We follow the perpendicular path to tower 11.
+This tower provides a view of the outside of the wall and has more corridors than the other watch towers.
 Here guards were able to attack enemies before they reached the wall.
-Every watch tower has a different number of windows on each side and a unique shape.
+Every watch tower has a different number of windows on each side and a unique shape to prevent enemies from being able to predict the layout.

 *For more information on our tour check out: G Adventures China Express.